pbrianmackey/WorldOfWarcraftAddOn/README.md

  * Enabling the console on the Mac requires creating a new file called "commandline.txt".
 Place the file in /Applications/World Of Warcraft.
 Inside the file it should simply have "-console".
 * Launch WoW.
 Now tap the "`" key and a block window should display at the top of WoW.
  ![alt text](https://github.com/smacky311/WorldOfWarcraftAddOn/blob/master/DeveloperConsole.png "Developer Console")
-* In the console window type "exportInterfaceFiles code" (no quotes)
+* In the console window type "exportInterfaceFiles code" (no quotes).  **You must be logged out of the game for this to work**
  * This will create a new folder:  /Applications/World of Warcraft/BlizzardInterfaceCode

 ###Other